elarezdiaz/RNN-Stock-Prediction/README.md

-# Recurrent Neural Networks and Stock Price Prediciton
+# Recurrent Neural Networks and Stock Price Prediction

 First, let's start with the LSTM model: